A Subtlety: Exhibit

 A Subtlety was installed in the refinery's Syrup Shed and was open to the public from May 10, to July 6, 2014 on Fridays, Saturdays, and Sundays.
 Entrance to the exhibit required signing a waiver due to the asbestos and lead found in the structure, which was inhaled by those attending.
 Editorials noted the overwhelmingly white makeup of the audience.
 Attendees were encouraged to post photographs to social media platform Instagram using the hashtag #karawalkerdomino.

 Salome Asega and Sable Elyse Smith, New York-based artists, organized a visit to the site for people of color who might otherwise have felt uncomfortable in the space given the behavior of the audience and the lack of structured guidance by Creative Time.
 The gathering, dubbed "We Are Here" distributed informational pamphlets and stickers reading "We Are Here" to those participating.

 After the end of the exhibit, the sphinx was disassembled in a process that took a week.
 Walker did not participate in the disassembly, and spent time at her home in Massachusetts after the show ended.
 One piece of the sphinx, the left hand, was retained and shown in November 2014 at Sikkema Jenkins, the gallery which represents Walker.
 According to Walker, the hand is stored in either “New Jersey or Long Island".
-It is also scheduled to be shown on the Greek island of Hydra in the summer of 2017, beginning June 20th.
+It was shown on the Greek island of Hydra in the summer of 2017.

-Controversy
+Reception

 A Subtlety was received with varying opinions.
 Jamilah King, writing for Color Lines said "...it's reassuring that so many white people have a vested – or at least passing – interest in consuming art that deals with race.
 At the same time I found it unsettling to view art by a black artist about racism in an audience that's mostly white."
 This audience caused a major aspect of this controversial piece as they posted insensitive posts including "...jokes about the sphinx’s vagina or gag pictures where the subject pretends to pinch [the sphinx's] ass" as well as a general insensitivity by those in the audience not found at other sites commemorating tragedies, such as the September 11 Memorial.
 After the close of the exhibit, Walker said that she had anticipated such reactions.

-Betye Saar stated she "felt the work of Kara Walker was sort of revolting and negative and a form of betrayal to the slaves,” in 1999 after staging a writing campaign against A Subtlety.
-In this campaign, Saar wanted to destroy and censor Walker's work due to its questioned morality.